mingweishih/mystikos/doc/design/thread-interrupt.md

   - The Mystikos enclave adds logic to handle when the exception code equals to `OE_EXCEPTION_UNKNOWN`

 - Trusted signal information passing
-  - The Mystikos invoke `myst_send_interrupt` before making a tgkill OCALL, which does the following
+  - The Mystikos kernel makes a tgkill OCALL after `myst_signal_delivery`, which
-    - Craft the `siginfo_t` and stores inside the `myst_thread_t` structure of the target thread
+    - stores the `siginfo_t` inside the `myst_thread_t` structure of the target thread and
-    - Mark the target thread a interrupted
+    - marks the target thread as interrupted
   - The signal handler invoked by the Mystikos enclave does the following
     - Check if the thread is interrupted.
       - If true, invoke `_handle_interrupt`, which invokes `handle_one_signal` using the stored siginfo.
       - Otherwise, invoke `_handle_one_signal`.
+    - This part can potentially be consolidated with `myst_signal_process`

 # Implementation